SakshxmSingh/Assembler-Simulator/README.md

     - `opcodes.py` contains all the dictionaries for opcodes and registers and their binary address equivalents
     - Python programme that contains basic decimal-binary conversion functions which are used at many instances in the simulator:- `CONVERTME.py`

+4. **BonusTestCases**: This folder contains additional test cases for verifying the working of Q3 and Q4

 ## **For Q4**
 The following additional instructions are added: